AungKaung1928/MATLAB-for-Embedded-Systems/README.md

-# MATLAB for Embedded Systems & IoT Engineering
+# MATLAB for Embedded System & IoT Engineering

 A comprehensive beginner's guide to MATLAB for mechanical engineers transitioning to embedded systems and IoT development.